Skip to content

 Organize commands by category:

-from maid_engine.commands import CommandCategory
+from maid_classic_rpg.commands.registry import CommandCategory

 registry.register(